XpressAI/xircuits.io/docs/getting-started/Installation.md

 venv/Scripts/activate
 ```

 Download python packages.
-Currently it's located at /xpipe/
+Currently it's located at /xircuit/

 ```
-cd xpipe
+cd xircuit
 pip install -r requirements.txt
 # For Linux
 # pip install -r requirements_linux.txt
 ```

-The main body of the app is the xpipe.
+The main body of the app is the xircuit.
 It also have a server extension.
-Ensure you are in the /xpipe/ folder and run
+Ensure you are in the /xircuit/ folder and run

 ```
 # Install package in development mode